 Printed photos appear differently than images on a screen.
 Soft proofing helps us prepare an image for a particular printer/paper combination, so your final print is much closer to how it looks screen.
 It requires a little work, however it’s not a huge process.
 I’ll show you everything you need to know.

-icc profiles & printer settings in ON1 Photo
+iCC profiles & printer settings in ON1 Photo RAW

 In this video, I show you how to install ICC profiles for Red River Paper and use them in ON1 Photo RAW Also discussed is the importance of printer settings, especially for thicker paper stock.

 the red river paper bake-off